TENSIILE/Phoenix/README.md

 - Single-page and multi-page applications;
 - Reactive render;
 - Instant transmission of data through forms;
-- Easy management of all existing forms through the container.
+- Easy management of all existing forms through the container;
 - Additional features;
 - Etc.